 Food Recovery Network (FRN) is a national nonprofit that unites students at colleges and universities to fight food waste and hunger by recovering perishable food that would otherwise go to waste from their campus dining halls and donating it to those in need.
 Our goal is to change the norm from food waste to food recovery in the United States.
 FRN at DU is dedicated to helping the University of Denver achieve its goal of being a zero-waste institution by 2035.
 We are doing this by diverting food waste from DU’s dining halls and other facilities to people experiencing homelessness in Denver.
 We currently collect leftover food from the Centennial Halls and Nelson Dining facilities, Fischer Early Learning Center, and some fraternity and sorority houses and bring it to the Denver Rescue Mission.

 We have recoveries twice a week and would love to get more students involved.
-Please reach out to Haley Paez, the current President of the Food Recovery Network, at email@example.com.
+Please reach out to Haley Paez, the current President of the Food Recovery Network, at firstname.lastname@example.org, or join us on Crimson Connect.